Joe-Barrett/osoui-compose-files/README.md

   <dd>abc123</dd>
 </dl>

+More complete usage can be found by building the docs.

 ## Docs
 ### Generate docs using Docker
 Ensure Docker is running and run the following command in the repository's root